fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

   'hi'
 end
 ```
+On `line 1`, we call the `select` method on the array object `[1, 2, 3]`, with a block (denoted by the `do...end` reserved words immediately following the `select` method).
+The block takes a single parameter, `num`.
+The `select` method iterates through each element of the array object, passing it to the `num` block parameter.

+On `line 2`, the local block variable `num` is initialise and assigned an element of the array object through the `num` block parameter.
+We then call the `#Integer#>` method on this element, passing `5` as an argument.
+This will return a boolean based on whether the value of the array element is greater than `5`.
+On `line 3`, a string object `'hi'` is returned.
+The return values on `lines 2-3` do not affect what the `select` method returns, since the `select` method does not do anything with returned values - it only returns the array object on which it was called.
+In this case, the `select` method will return `[1, 2, 3]`.

 *54) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```